fireveined/ecs-benchmark-js/README.md

 | Scenario 2 |     **27ms**   | 142ms | 98ms | 109ms
 | Scenario 3 |     **23ms**   | 184ms | 80ms | 79ms

+In all scenarios perform-ecs is the fastest framework.

 ## How to run

 Clone and: